mbusson/SassyPug/README.md

 # SassyPug

 SassyPug is a Javascript application boilerplate derived from [Baptiste Briel](https://github.com/baptistebriel/)'s [biggie](https://github.com/baptistebriel/biggie), which is itself based on [bigwheel](https://github.com/bigwheel-framework), a minimalist framework from [Jam3](http://www.jam3.com/).
 SassyPug is basically biggie with a few variations in features as you can read in the next section.

-That plus a cool name based on the latter.
-Clever, innit? (...)
+Oh, by the way, [**we have a wiki**](https://github.com/mbusson/SassyPug/wiki)!

 ## Features